documentcloud/documentcloud/app/views/help/api.markdown

 ## GET /api/projects.json

 Retrieve a list of project names and document ids.
-You must use HTTP Basic Authentication (preferably over SSL) in order to make this request.
+You must use basic authentication over HTTPS in order to make this request.
 The projects listed belong to the authenticated account.

 ### Example Response